victordibia/skyfall/README.md

 python app.py
 ```

-View the game in your browser - `http://localhost:5005/hand`
+View the game interface in your browser - `http://localhost:5005/hand`

+MIT License.